charles-e/new-c2lem/src/books/_BIP/The Count of Monte Cristo.md

 * <span meta="23.7@2025-10-13T17:38:59.155Z"></span> Eddie just bought up Morrel's debts and postponed collections and in the last chapter acquired evidence of Villefort's guilt.

 * <span meta="24.9@2025-10-20T20:13:20.466Z"></span> Morrel is saved!
 I don't get why we had to have Dantes show up twice to make this happen?  (then again, I haven't spent a great deal of brain power contemplating this.)
 Anyway Eddie says he is done playing secret santa.

+* <span meta="26.5@2025-11-10T18:31:33.113Z"></span> When you return to this mundane sphere from your visionary world, you seem to leave a Neapolitan spring for a Lapland winter - to exchange paradise for earth - heaven for hell!
+Taste the hashish!'